osstotalsoft/nbb/UpgradeToNBB5.md

 * IProperty.Relational().TableName -> IProperty.GetTableName()
 * Microsoft.Data.SqlClient is used instead of System.Data.SqlClient
 * Concurrent DB operations throw exceptions (cannot have multiple DB tasks in parallel for the same DBContext)
+* Remove the call to .AddEntityFrameworkSqlServer() it is not necessary unless using a custom service provider